Bahara Alavi: Biography and activities

 She also participated in several specialized journalism courses due to her interest in journalism and intended to work professionally in this field.
-But surely the culmination of her work was the campaign of One Million Signatures to change discriminatory laws.
+But surely the culmination of her work was the campaign of One Million Signatures to change laws in Iran that discriminated against women.
 She was one of the most active members of the campaign in Kermanshah and participated in many meetings and gatherings of the campaign in Tehran, Sanandaj, Rasht, Isfahan and Saqqez.
 Some of her articles have been published on different websites like the "Change for Equality" website.

 Another part of Bahareh's activities was in the field of defending political prisoners, especially in Kurdistan, and she sought to secure their release by contacting the families of the prisoners and conducting interviews with the media.
 She was one of the active protesters in the Green Movement and took an active part in the protest rallies in Kermanshah and the memorial of the killed.
 One of hers most active efforts was his presence in front of Sanandaj Prison and holding a protest rally to prevent the execution of Habibollah Latifi.
 In particular, she tried to draw attention to the situation of political prisoners in the cities.

 One of her companions, Kaveh Kermanshahi, who won the Hellman/Hammett award from Human Rights Watch, presented it to Bahareh in an interview with Radio Zamaneh.

 She died in a car accident on 27 April 2011.

 Her death provoked wide reactions among the human and women's rights activists, several articles about her life and activities were published in various media.